 Next is the large offset spatula.
 This was used to create the pattern on top of the cake where I simply pressed the tip of the spatula down into the dollop and dragged towards the center of the cake.
 It’s so simple and forgiving yet a really beautiful way to decorate.

-Tips, tricks, and Variations
+Tips, Tricks, and Variations for Red Velvet Cake

 You can make your cream cheese frosting in advance, just make sure it comes to room temperature before you spread it on the cake.